kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/grammar-bootcamp-1.md

 ### 1.1.3 Spelling

 > One essential aspect of good writing is accurate spelling.
 With computer spell checkers, spelling may seem simple, but these programs fail to catch every error.
 Spell checkers identify some errors, but writers still have to consider the flagged words and suggested replacements… Computer spell checkers are useful editing tools, but they can never replace human knowledge of spelling rules, homonyms, and commonly misspelled words
 > Excerpt from Writing for Success - [Section 4.2 Spelling](https://open.lib.umn.edu/writingforsuccess/chapter/4-2-spelling/)

 > **Tips to improve your spelling skills**
-> 1. USe menumonics to remember correct spelling.
+> 1. Use menumonics to remember correct spelling.
 > 2. Use an online dictionary.
 > 3. Use your laptop's spell checker.
 > 4. Create a list of words that you frequently mispell.